clebersonp/formidable/README.md

 ## Configuration

-This project has setup for:
+This project ready to play has setup for:

 - **Circle CI Contiunous Intergation**: Just make an commit to master branch :);
 - **Coveralls**: Just run `npm run test:coveralls`;